 Property taxes are assessed as of December 31, and the related property taxes become a lien on December 1 of the following year.
-These taxes are billed on July 1 for approximately 50 percent of the taxes and on December 1 for the remainder of the property taxes.
+These taxes are billed on July 1.
 Taxes are considered delinquent on March 1 of the following year.
 At this time, penalties and interest are assessed and the total obligation is added to the county tax rolls.
 The School District considers all receivables to be fully collectible; accordingly, no allowance for uncollectible amounts is recorded.